mazwat/mazwat.github.io/rob210/lectures/intro-cybernetics-lm.md

 The following materials are derived from the *Introduction to Cybernetics*.
 The video lecture is included at the bottom of the [*document*](#video-lecture).
 {: .callout .callout--warning}

-## What is Cybernetics
+## What is Cybernetics?
 ## Cybernetics Loop
 ## Causal Systems
 ## Topic 4
 ## Topic 5
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTczMjE3NjEzMSwtMTk1NjI1MjkyLDE3Mj
+eyJoaXN0b3J5IjpbLTEzNzIxNTU2MDYsLTE5NTYyNTI5MiwxNz
-IzNTA5MzAsOTAwNTcwOTg4LDE2OTE4NDEzMDksODk4NzM4Njc5
+IyMzUwOTMwLDkwMDU3MDk4OCwxNjkxODQxMzA5LDg5ODczODY3
-LDQ4NDQ0OTAxMl19
+OSw0ODQ0NDkwMTJdfQ==
 -->